reclaimhosting/docs/docs/Getting-Started-with-Reclaim-Hosting/Client-Area-and-cPanel-Basics.md

 ![Client Area](http://i1071.photobucket.com/albums/u516/Brumface/f4149616-8704-42e3-b83e-66fcaa1902b0_zps5gx7nr8x.png)

-Before our Reclaim Hosting Client Area, you would need one password to sign up, another to login to cPanel, and then more passwords when you installed applications.
+Before our Reclaim Hosting Client Area, you would need one password to sign up, another to logi   n to cPanel, and then more passwords when you installed applications.
 But now with a single password, you can have access to all of your account information & billing, as well as your cPanel.

 When you log into your [client area](https://portal.reclaimhosting.com/clientarea.php) through the Reclaim Hosting website, you'll be starting on the **Home** tab.
 This is where you can see your active domains, invoices, support tickets, and personal account information at a glance.